Mahdi12Bashiri/zigzagi-inspired-store/README.md

 This project was created for educational and portfolio purposes.

-The UI design is inspired by the Zigzagi website.
+The UI design is inspired by the Zigzag website.
 The frontend implementation, project architecture, responsive layout, and application logic were independently developed and customized.